Lineup: The basics

 You can also set up conditional substitutions.
 See the substitutions chapter for more info.

-Remember that you must start your games with at least 9 players to avoid a walkover, which also means the effect of training for the whole week will be lost.
+Remember that you must start your league or cup games with at least 9 players to avoid a walkover, which also means the effect of training for the whole week will be lost.

 Choosing team formation

 You can play with any formation that can be created in the interface; your training page also includes the full formation list.

 Worth knowing is that when more than one player plays in a central position (central defender, inner midfielder or forward); they will not be able to contribute to the team ratings with their full capacity.
 This contribution loss is also greater for three players than for two.
 The logic behind this is that as soon as more than one player plays in the same area, they start to rely on each other and thus aren't able to contribute with their whole capacity.